 | Column | 12 numbers | 2:1 |

 Every payout is set as if the wheel had 36 pockets.
 It has 37 (European) or 38 (American) — the zeros are the house edge.
-Because the shortfall is identical across bets, a straight-up number and a red/black bet on the same wheel cost exactly the same per unit wagered.
+Because the shortfall is identical across almost every bet, a straight-up number and a red/black bet on the same wheel cost exactly the same per unit wagered.
+The one exception is the American five-number bet (0, 00, 1, 2, 3), which costs 7.89% — the worst bet on either layout.
 The bets and payouts guide shows the full math.

 The wheels